cxxkxxm/TestProject/README.md

 cf login -a https://api.run.pivotal.io
 ```

-Target your org / space.
+Target your org / space. // no need to use this command

 ```bash
 cf target -o [myorg] -s [myspace]